 What is a Learnership?

-Learnerships are work based structured learning programmes leading to a National Qualifications Framework (NQF) registered full qualification, directly relating to an occupation, managed by Sector Education and Training Authorities (SETA’s).
-LEARNME is a fully accredited service provider with the Construction Seta (CETA), Services Seta and TETA in the following learnership qualifications and skills programmes:
+Learnerships are work based structured learning programs leading to a National Qualifications Framework (NQF) registered full qualification, directly relating to an occupation, managed by Sector Education and Training Authorities (SETA’s).
+LEARNME is a fully accredited service provider with the Construction Seta (CETA), Services Seta and TETA in the following learnership qualifications and skills programs:

 We offer customized training which is sector specific for the Construction Sector, Transport Sector and Services Sector.

 Do you have questions about learnerships?
 We compiled a list of FAQ’s for you.

 - Provide skilled and experienced workforce.
 Learnerships are an effective strategy to ensure that your business is empowered by the relevant skills over a long term.

 - Grow your people in line with the business strategy.